-LPSO: Drug bust leads to 5 arrests, more than 30 guns seized
+Livingston Parish deputies: Drug bust leads to 5 arrests, more than 30 guns seized

 Latest Weather Blog

-LPSO: Drug bust leads to 5 arrests, more than 30 guns seized
+Livingston Parish deputies: Drug bust leads to 5 arrests, more than 30 guns seized

 LIVINGSTON — Livingston Parish Sheriff's Office agents busted an alleged drug-dealing network, leading to the arrest of five people and the seizure of more than 30 guns.

-LPSO said they received a tip about people selling marijuana out of a unit at Cooper Creek Apartments.
-The tip named 49-year-old Trevor Sibley as the alleged leader of the operation and also claimed Sibley's wife and sister were involved.
+Deputies said they received a tip about people selling marijuana out of a unit at Cooper Creek Apartments.
+The tip named Trevor Sibley, 49, as the alleged leader of the operation and also claimed Sibley's wife and sister were involved.

 In a search of the apartment, agents found 27.5 grams of marijuana, four THC vape carts and residual marijuana.

-LPSO found that Sibley was allegedly a main marijuana supplier at an unnamed location on North Corbin Road in Walker.
+Deputies said they found that Sibley was allegedly a main marijuana supplier at an unnamed location on North Corbin Road in Walker.

 After further searches, agents seized another 722 grams of marijuana, two more THC vape carts, various drug packaging materials, $2,564 in cash and 33 guns, 2 of which were fully automatic.